unahouExosite/docs/murano/get-started/solutions/exampleapp/README.md

 * Real Time Device Data
 * Device Control

 If you already have a Murano account, lets get started!

+and if not

-Otherwise: <a class="btn orange" href="https://exosite.com/business/signup">Sign Up for Beta Access to Murano</a>
+<a class="btn orange" href="https://exosite.com/business/signup">Sign Up for Beta Access to Murano</a>

 This tutorial assumes you have some familiarity with your operating system's terminal.
 In order to complete this tutorial you will need the following installed on your system: